 The Master’s Degree

 The M.A. in Political Science is a 40-hour program with a required 28-hour minimum of 500-level courses.
-The Master’s Degree is offered both on-ground and online.

 On admission to the program, students are assigned an initial advisor.
 After a semester a student may select his or her permanent academic advisor.
 This faculty member can assist the student with closure committee formation and closure guidance, as a supervisor for internships and practice units, and academic counselor in devising an appropriate program of study.
 The advisor also monitors student progress in satisfying the requirements of the degree.